adamklimes/evolution_herbs/README.md

 # evolution_herbs
-Data and code for paper: Evolution of herbs: Key to the conundrum might be tolerance not avoidance
+Data and code for paper: Evolution of herbs: Key to the conundrum might be tolerance not avoidance (under revision)